darkedges/cordova-plugin-voiceit/README.md

 ```
 ### Get User

-To retrieve an existing user call the getUser function like this with the following parameters: developerID, email, password
+To retrieve an existing user call the getUser function like this with the following parameters: developerID, email, password(not encrypted, just in text form the plugin encrypts the password using SHA256 for you)

 ```javascript
 VoiceIt.getUser({